jamjamgobambam/lifetracker/lifetracker-simple-api/README.md

-# Lifetracker Express API
+# LifeTracker Express API

-This repo holds the backend code for the Lifetracker Express API
+This repo holds the backend code for the LifeTracker Express API

 ## Dev Setup